arjun-satish90/arjun-satish90.github.io/_posts/2018-04-28-web-scraping-regular-expressions-and-data-visualization-doing-it-all-in-python.md

 ---
 published: true
-title: "Web Scraping Regular Expressions And Data Visualization Doing It All In Python"
+title: "Web Scraping, Regular Expressions, And Data Visualization Doing It All In Python"
 date: 2018-04-28
 categories:
   - python